Hybrid and Oriented Harmonic Potentials for Safe Task Execution in Unknown Environment: Simulation and Experiments

 \subsection{Hardware Experiments}

-The proposed method is deployed to a differential-driven robot of radius $r_{\texttt{r}}=0.1m$ As shown in Fig.~\ref{fig:hardware}, the artificial workspace of size $2m \times 2m$ has $2$ independent and $6$ overlapping obstacles.
-The controller gains in~\eqref{eq:control} are set to~$k_\upsilon = 0.15$ and~$k_\omega = 0.3$.
-The state of the robot is monitored by a overhead camera and the communication between the robot and the workstation is achieved by ROS.
-The surveillance task is similar to the simulated case for regions $r_1, r_2, r_3, r_4$.
-The robot starts from $(0.25m,0.2m)$ with orientation $0$.
-The initial task plan is derived within $0.48s$ as $P_0=r_1\, r_2\, r_3\, r_4$.
-During the online execution, the robot adjusts its high-level plan and underlying harmonic potentials as the environment changes, yielding the final task plan $P_t=r_1\, r_3\, r_2\, r_4$.
-The whole task is accomplished in $169.71s$.
-The resulting trajectory is shown in Fig.~\ref{fig:hardware} with a total distance~$5.83m$, which is safe and smooth despite of the localization and control uncertainties.
-These results are consistent with the simulations above.
+The proposed method is deployed to a differential-driven robot of radius $r_{\texttt{r}}=0.2m$.
+As shown in Fig.~\ref{fig:hardware}, the workspace is constructed with dimensions of $5.2m \times 5.2m$, which has $4$ independent and $4$ overlapping obstacles.
+The controller gains in~\eqref{eq:control} are set to~$k_\upsilon = 0.1$ and~$k_\omega = 0.2$, ensuring that the tracking error remains below $0.2m$.
+The robot state is estimated using SLAM technology, while the communication between the robot and the workstation is achieved by ROS with a frequency of $10$Hz.
+The point clouds are collected by a forward-facing $180^\circ$ Lidar within a radius of~$8.0$m around the robot.
+Other parameters are similar to the simulation.
+The task is designed to transport objects from $p_1$ to $d_1$, $d_2$, and $d_3$.
+The robot starts from its initial position at $(0.0m, 0.0m)$.
+The initial task plan is derived within $0.09s$ as $p_1d_1d_2d_3$.
+The robot adjusts its task plan and harmonic potentials as $6$ obstacles are detected online.
+As the robot detects more obstacles and familiar with the workspace, the task plan is updated as $p_1 d_2 d_3 d_1$ and finally converges to $p_1d_2d_3d_1$.
+The whole task is accomplished in $338s$, of which the complete video can be found in~\cite{wang2023harmonic} The resulting trajectory and snapshots are shown in Fig.~\ref{fig:hardware} with a total distance~$21.74m$, which is safe and smooth despite of the localization and control uncertainties.
+These results are consistent with the simulations.